-There are three key areas of risk when it comes to e-safety: content, contact, and conduct.
+The three important areas of risk when it comes to e-safety are Content, Contact, and Conduct.

 "A whole school approach to e-safety can help involve staff, governors, parents and pupils themselves in keeping children and young people safe online," it says.